fasminelee/Android_/002-LinearLayout/readme.md

- You Can also See It From [Here:](https://github.com/fasminelee/Android_/blob/master/README.md)
+ You Can Preview It From [Here:](https://github.com/fasminelee/Android_/blob/master/README.md)